Home > Investors > Annual Meeting > Information Circular > Board

 Committee Members

-ESG & Nominating Committee J. Brett Harvey (Acting Chair), Christopher L. Coleman, Brian L. Greenspun, Anne N. Kabagambe, and Loreto Silva
+ESG & Nominating Committee Brian L. Greenspun (Chair), Christopher L. Coleman(3), J. Brett Harvey, Anne N. Kabagambe, and Loreto Silva

 Committee membership rotates periodically.
 At least once per year, the ESG & Nominating Committee reviews the composition of committees and recommends committee members and chairs to the Board for approval.